The Tenth Planet: Production

 All four episodes of this story feature a specially designed graphics sequence used for the opening titles and closing credits.
 Designed by Bernard Lodge, they were intended to resemble a computer printout.
 In the opening credits of the first episode, Kit Pedler is incorrectly identified as "Kitt Pedler".
 In the opening credits of the third episode, Gerry Davis is incorrectly identified as "Gerry Davies".

 William Hartnell did not appear in the third episode.
 On the Monday before the programme was due to be recorded, he sent a telegram to the production team informing them that he was too ill to work.
-Gerry Davis rewrote the script to explain the Doctor's absence (his sudden collapse) and gave his dialogue to other characters, most noticeably Ben.
-This was not as much of an interruption to the episode's production as it would seem, as all four episodes had been written so that Hartnell would have relatively little to do in case of just such an event.
+Production was not significantly disrupted as all four episodes had been written so that Hartnell would have relatively little to do in case of just such an event.
+Gerry Davis rewrote the script to explain the Doctor's absence (his sudden collapse) and gave his dialogue to other characters, most notably Ben.
 The original draft of episode 4 did not feature the Doctor regenerating at the end.

-The First Doctor's last words were originally scripted as something similar to "No... no, I simply will not give in!"
+The First Doctor's final words were originally scripted as something similar to "No... no, I simply will not give in!"
 Time was running short towards the end of production, and director Derek Martinus opted not to record the line, wanting to ensure that the regeneration sequence was recorded as well as possible.
 As a result, the First Doctor's last words were simply "Ah!
 Yes.
 Thank you.
 That's good, keep warm."
 The line cut from the script by Martinus suggested that the Doctor was refusing to give in to the regeneration process.
 In 2017, Doctor Who writer Steven Moffat exploited this idea and created an extended narrative around the Doctor delaying his regeneration for the episode "Twice Upon a Time".
-The episode uses original footage from The Tenth Planet alongside new scenes with David Bradley replacing William Hartnell, in which the First Doctor meets his future self, the Twelfth Doctor, played by Peter Capaldi.
+The episode uses original footage from The Tenth Planet alongside new scenes with David Bradley portraying the First Doctor, encountering his future self, the Twelfth Doctor.

 Cast notes

 During the regeneration sequence at the end of the final episode, Patrick Troughton momentarily makes an appearance – uncredited – as the Second Doctor.
-Although this was William Hartnell's last regular appearance as the First Doctor, he would reprise the role for the tenth anniversary serial The Three Doctors.
+This was William Hartnell's last regular appearance as the First Doctor; he would reprise the role for the tenth anniversary serial The Three Doctors.

+Both voice actors for the Cybermen, Roy Skelton and Peter Hawkins, were already veterans of the series, having voiced aliens—most notably the Daleks—in several previous serials.

-As a result of his role as the astronaut Williams in this serial, the Bermudian-born Earl Cameron (who was 49 at the time of filming) reportedly became the first black actor ever to play an astronaut on television.
-He was also only the third actor from the series to reach 100 years of age, doing so in 2017.
-He died in 2020 at the age of 102, and although this was his only appearance in Doctor Who, he had a long and varied acting career both before and after this role.
+As a result of his role as the astronaut Williams in this serial, the Bermuda-born Earl Cameron reportedly became the first black actor ever to play an astronaut on television.